browserengineering/book/book/text.md

     small-caps version; these are sometimes called *options* as well.
     And don't get me started on automatic versus manual italics.

-[^sizes]: Font looks especially good at certain sizes where *hints* tell
+[^sizes]: A font looks especially good at certain sizes where *hints* tell
-    the computer how to best to align it to the pixel grid.
+    the computer how best to align it to the pixel grid.

 [^magic-ink]: This term comes from an [essay by Bret
     Victor][magic-ink-essay] that discusses how the graphical